-Tax return for advance assessment of foreign employee
+Tax return for advance tax assessment of wage earnings for foreign employee

 Foreign employees who:

 - have limited tax liability on pay for work carried out in Norway

 can choose to submit RF-1038 and pay tax to Norway upon termination of their work-related stay in Norway.

 Download and open guidelines for completing this form:

 Complete and send in the form as an attachment using our Contact form or by post to The Norwegian tax administration:

 Postboks 9200 Grønland